abdulhalim-cu/design-patterns/document_management/README.md

 # Document Management System

-This project demonstrates a document management system designed using the **SOLID principles** of object-oriented programming.
-It handles both read-only and writable documents, ensuring modularity, maintainability, and extensibility.

-## Design Overview

-### Core Design Principles
-1. **Single Responsibility Principle (SRP)**:
-   - The `Document` class handles the responsibility of reading/opening documents.
-   - The `WritableDocument` class extends `Document` to add the responsibility of saving documents.

-2. **Liskov Substitution Principle (LSP)**:
-   - Any instance of `WritableDocument` can be used wherever `Document` is expected without breaking the functionality.
-   - By separating writable functionality into a subclass, the base class (`Document`) remains compatible with client code.

-3. **Open-Closed Principle (OCP)**:
-   - The design is open for extension.
-For example, new types of documents like `EncryptedDocument` can be added without modifying the existing codebase.
-   - The `Project` class works with the `Document` abstraction, making it flexible to accommodate new behaviors.

-## Project Structure
-# Document Management System

 This project implements a **Document Management System** following the **SOLID principles** of object-oriented design.
 It allows managing both read-only and writable documents in a modular, extensible, and maintainable manner.

 ## Key Principles Used